|

 History

-The Chicago City Wide Symphony Orchestra had its beginning in 1947 when teacher Fanny A. Hassler
+The Chicago City Wide Symphony Orchestra had its beginning in 1947 when teacher Fanny A. Hassler agreed

-Park in Chicago.
-In 1953 the orchestra moved to the Jefferson Park Field House and continued under
+In 1953 the orchestra was renamed "Students' Symphony", its 70 student musicians moved to the Jefferson Park

-During the years that followed the members were provided with scholarships to the Summer Music Camp
+followed the members were provided with scholarships to the Summer Music Camp at the University of Illinois.

-at the University of Illinois.
-Most important to these young musicians were several summer trips to
+Most important to these young musicians were several summer trips to the Interlochen Music Camp in northern Michigan.

 As the orchestra increased in size, and its members increased in age, Fanny divided the members